Heat pumps are an excellent way of heating koi ponds through the winter and summer months.

-The range of heat pumps that we recommend for koi ponds are the excellent Duratech Dura+ range.
+The range of heat pumps that we recommend for koi ponds are the excellent Thermotec Inverter or the Duratech Dura+ range.
 The Duratech Dura+ range come in different sizes of 7kw, 10kw, 14kw, 19kw, 22kw and 30kw of output heat.
 Beware of other heat pumps that will only work down to about +7c, as these will become inefficient in very cold weather.

-Our Duratech Dura+ heat pumps provide the highest output at lower air temperatures compared with other heat pumps on the market.
+Our Duratech Dura+ and Thermotec Inverter heat pumps provide the highest output at lower air temperatures compared with other heat pumps on the market.

-Whilst there are cheaper heat pumps available on the market, the slight extra cost of the Duratech Dura+ range is worth it in terms of performance, reliability and suitability for use on koi ponds.
+Whilst there are cheaper heat pumps available on the market, the slight extra cost of the Duratech Dura+ and Thermotec Inverter ranges are worth it in terms of performance, reliability and suitability for use on koi ponds.

 A heat pump can be used all year round to provide a stable pond water temperature.
 A stable water temperature provides siginiicant health benefits for the fish.

-Our Duratech Dura+ range can operate down to -15c and have a "hot-gas" defrosting mechanism which will quickly clear away any ice that may form on the heat pump at low temperatures.
+Our Thermotec Inverter and Duratech Dura+ ranges can operate down to -15c and have a "hot-gas" defrosting mechanism which will quickly clear away any ice that may form on the heat pump at low temperatures.